H4m5t3r/Keskustelufoorumi/documentation/User manual.md

 This feature requires the user to be signed in.
 When this button is clicked the user will be taken to a form where they can create a new message category that will appear as an alternative when writing a message.

 ## Administrators
 As an administrator you have the option to delete a message or answer even if it has not been written by you.
-You do, however, not have access to editing other users' messages.
+You cannot, however, edit other users' messages.